Dear Frankie: Production

-Screenplay

 In The Story, a bonus feature on the DVD release of the film, director Shona Auerbach and some of her cast discuss the project.
 The screenplay originated as a script for a 15-minute short submitted to producer Caroline Wood, who had requested writing samples from potential screenwriters for what would be Auerbach's film debut after several years of directing commercials.
 Auerbach was so enamored with Andrea Gibb's work she convinced her to expand it to feature length.

 Casting

-The production design by Jennifer Kernke and palette of colors used throughout the film were inspired by paintings created by the Glasgow Boys and Glasgow Girls, Glasgow School collectives whose artwork featured prosaic scenes of the Scottish countryside.
+The production design by Jennifer Kernke and palette of colours used throughout the film were inspired by paintings created by the Glasgow Boys and Glasgow Girls, Glasgow School collectives whose artwork featured prosaic scenes of the Scottish countryside.

 Jack McElhone was among the first group of boys Auerbach auditioned for the role of Frankie.
 She continued to see about one hundred more but was unable to find any who captured the essence of the character, as she perceived it, more impressively than he did.
 The role of the character listed as The Stranger in the credits, although he is addressed as Louis in one scene, still had not been cast just prior to the scheduled start of filming.
 When Auerbach met Gerard Butler, she instinctively knew he was perfect for the role and immediately offered it to him without having him read for her.